 Since the Irenaeus Project for Spirituality (http://www.irenaeus.co.uk) began Maureen has been helping to lead retreats and days of recollection and she is a member of the Bishops’ Conference working group on spirituality.
 She continues to co-ordinate the initial and ongoing formation of Extraordinary Ministers of Holy Communion and the training opportunities offered to leaders of Children’s Liturgy of the Word.
 Maureen's main work focusses on the support of people in ministries of pastoral care, including Bereavement Teams, Lay Funeral Ministers, and those involved with people living with dementia or other mental health issues.
 She chairs the archdiocesan Lay Funeral Ministry Committee and the Dementia Working Group, offering initial formation, continuing development, and days of reflection for those involved in these important ministries.
 Maureen is involved in the preparations for the Eucharistic Congress in September 2018 and the Archdiocesan Synod in 2020.

 Coordinator for Marriage and Family Life Ministry

-Maureen’s own faith journey will also be a help when coming in contact with others in marriage and family life ministry who are themselves at various stages of their own faith journey.
-She describes that journey as, ‘an exodus experience as twelve years ago, after spending many years outside the church, I received an amazing outpouring of Grace in my life and the transformation of my life'.
 Maureen attended Hope University from 2005-2009 and gained her Foundation Degree in Pastoral Leadership.
-Maureen looks forward to making personal contact with parishioners and clergy across the archdiocese and offering pastoral support to all who are involved in the work of preparing and affirming Marriage and Family Life in the parishes.
+Maureen’s ministry enables her to make personal contact with parishioners and clergy across the archdiocese, offering pastoral support to all who are involved in the work of preparing and affirming Marriage and Family Life in the parishes.